MiguelArber/splio/README.md

 ## Installation notes

 **Note:** The 8.x-1.x release uses [version 1.9](https://webdocs.splio.com/resources/api/) of the Splio API.
 Splio is currently developing a new API version which improves certain features.
 In the future is planned to migrate to this new API version keeping retrocompatibility.

+1. Create a .key file to store your Splio credentials.
+If you don't have already your API key, you can [contact](https://www.splio.com/contact-us/) with the Splio team to learn how to obtain one.
+    The file should contain the following data:
+    ```
+    {
+        "apiKey": "yourApiKey",
+        "universe": "yourUniverse"
+    }
+    ```
+2. In the Key module config page, setup your key as an authentication multivalue key.
+3. Open the Splio settings under the web services menu and configure your environment.
+Test your connection and save your setiings.
+You are ready to go!